Barnawa

 Barnawa is an Administrative subdivisions Kaduna South Local Government situated within the Kaduna metropolitan area. of southern Kaduna State in the North West region of Nigeria.
 The postal code of the area is 800242.
+Barnawa is primarily a residential ward in Kaduna South, situated South of Kaduna River.
+Developed by as a key sector of the city, it highlights a mix of low density and high density housing, it serve as a bustling modern neighborhood known for its local culture, nightlife and eateries.